Managing COVID-19 risk

 This does not mean there is no risk.
 COVID-19 is still present and being transmitted in all regions of the state.
 It is important that everyone is aware of both the level of risk of COVID-19 in Tasmania, and their personal and organisational risks from COVID-19.

 By knowing this they can act quickly and proportionately to reduce their risk.

-Practicing COVID safe behaviours helps lower your personal risk as well as the risk to others and our community.
-Being prepared and taking precautions is the best way to ensure we can continue our daily activities with as little interruption, and risk of illness, as possible.
+Practicing COVID-safe behaviours helps lower your personal risk as well as the risk to others and our community.
+Being vaccinated and taking precautions is the best way to ensure we can continue our daily activities with as little interruption, and risk of illness, as possible.

 View some key behaviours below and click for more information:

 Stay home and get tested for COVID-19 if you have any cold or flu-like symptoms, no matter how mild.
 Fast detection of COVID-19 cases will help reduce spread in the community.
 It’s important to get tested even if you are up to date with your COVID-19 vaccinations.
 You can call the Public Health Hotline on 1800 671 738 to request a free test or call your own GP for further advice.

 The best protection against complications of COVID-19, including hospitalisation, ICU admission and death, is to be up to date with your COVID-19 vaccinations.

 The older you are, particularly if you have medical conditions, the more likely you are to get complications of COVID-19, and the more important it is that you get your boosters.